veyon/veyon/README.md

 Before starting the implementation of a new feature, please always open an issue at https://github.com/veyon/veyon/issues to start a discussion about your intended implementation.
 There may be different ideas, improvements, hints or maybe an already ongoing work on this feature.

+## Join translation team

+Veyon and its documentation are translated at the Transifex platform.
+Please go to https://www.transifex.com/veyon-solutions/veyon and join the corresponding translation team.
+Please DO NOT submit pull requests for modified translation files since this would require manual Transifex synchronizations on our side.

 ## More information